Understand how Tableau pricing works across Desktop, Cloud, and Server, including role-based costs and the trade-offs of each option.

 Think of it as the place where all your data visualizations are made before you share them with others.

-How Much Does Tableau Desktop Cost in 2025?
+How Much Does a Tableau Desktop Cost?

 You can’t buy Tableau Desktop on its own anymore.
 It comes as part of the Creator license, which costs: